ovidharshini/tp/docs/UserGuide.md

 PeopleSoft allows you to indicate which employees are in-charge of a certain job with the `assign` command.
 The `assign` command requires 1 job *index*, and at least 1 employee *index* (each prefixed by `i/`).
 These indexes can be found under the `#` column in both lists.

-1. Type `assign 1 i/1` in the command window.
+1. Type `assign 1 i/1` in the command box.

     The first number in the command (`1`) refers to the *index* of the job.
 In this case, it refers to the first job in the list of jobs, which is the aircon repair job created earlier.